 4. Train longer branches into interesting configurations by gently coiling copper wire around each branch you want to manipulate.
 The coil should be loose.
 Carefully bend the branch once or twice a week in small increments, nudging it into the desired shape.
 Jade Plant responds quickly to wiring and can maintain its new form in as little as three weeks.
 If the wire leaves small imprints where it contacts the branch, the marks typically disappear as water replenishes the branch after the wire is removed.

-Do not water Jade Plant immediately before wiring.
+Do not water the Jade Plant immediately before wiring.
 After watering, plants' cells fill with water, making the stems rigid and more likely to break during the wiring process.
 Instead, resume regular watering after the wire is in place.

-A plant sometimes sold as a Jade Plant, Portulacaria afra has naturally smaller, 0.5 inches (1.3 cm) long leaves.
-Therefore, it is useful for creating a more miniature scale bonsai with minimum pruning.
+A plant sometimes sold as a Jade Plant, Portulacaria afra has naturally smaller, up to 0.5 inches (1.3 cm) long leaves.
+Therefore, it is useful for creating a more miniature bonsai with minimum pruning.
 The space between leaf nodes is also shorter, so P. afra bonsai appears to be more compact than C. ovata.

 - Back to genus Crassula